Enjoying our puzzle hints?

 Actually belongs to: MUSCULAR, MINUS "ED" SOUND

-RIP seems like it belongs to the GLOOMY group due to its association with death, but it actually belongs to the MUSCULAR group as it means to tear violently.
+RIP seems like it belongs to GLOOMY due to its association with death, but it actually belongs to MUSCULAR, MINUS "ED" SOUND due to its meaning 'to tear violently'

 LOW